 Mangalore is perched along the Arabian Sea on India’s western coast where the Netravathi and Gurupur rivers meet.
 With a population of 400,000, Mangalore is a minor city (by Indian standards, anyway), but it receives around 137 inches (3,480 millimeters) of rainfall over the year.

-July is the wettest month in Mangalore, getting around (1,140 millimeters) of rainfall over the month.
+July is the wettest month in Mangalore, getting around 45 inches (1,140 millimeters) of rainfall over the month.
 Meanwhile, January doesn't receive any rainfall at all, and December, February, and March all get under an inch (25 millimeters) of rain per month.

 However, although its rainfall numbers are nothing to scoff at, it is by no means the rainiest place in India.
 India’s northeastern Meghalaya state is home to the two wettest villages in the world: Cherrapunji, which sees 464 inches, and Mawsynram, which gets 467 inches—making it the “wettest place on the planet.”